muratk3n/thirdwave/en/tweets/2020/week17a.md

 it, the timing makes sense too.
 You see the man as the existential threat, sacrifice some of your own to kill the enemy - isn't that how war is conducted?
-You know your dictatorial state can handle the shutdowns, quick, but US wld have a harder time...
+You know your dictatorial state can handle the shutdowns, quick (especially since u r the ones who f-ing started it), but US wld have a harder time...

 *2020-4-19 21:17:3*